intelligence-csd-auth-gr/greek-words-evolution/README.md

     ```

 ### Options
-The script accepts either of the two positional arguments:
+The script accepts either of the following positional arguments:
+* `website` - allows actions on the websites, such as URL extraction, file downloading etc.
+* `metadata` - allows actions on the metadata, metadata display or export etc.
-* `metadata` - allows actions on the metadata, such as text extraction, metadata display or export etc.
+* `text` - allows actions on the text, such as text extraction, metadata display or export etc.
 * `model` - allows actions on the trained models, such as the training, evaluation through nearest neighbours or shifts of word meanings through periods.

 In order to see a full list of the available options and a short description of each one of them, type: